helidon-io/helidon-examples/examples/data/README.md

 Helidon Data SE Imperative Example
 ----

-This example demonstrates a Java SE imperative application that utilizes Helidon Data, WebServer, and a MySQL database.
+This example demonstrates a Java SE imperative application that utilizes Helidon Data, EclipseLink, WebServer, Hikari connection pool DataSource and MySQL database.

 There are 2 repository interfaces in the example: